 One other thing I would like to mention which I have not seen noted in any magazine is that, when I put in a long program through the keyboard my computer sometimes hangs up and I would lose both the cursor and the program.
-A few quick telephone calls do is compose the body of the letter. around town revealed a similar problem and a quick cure with the installation of a heat dispenser (home made).
+A few quick telephone calls around town revealed a similar problem and a quick cure with the installation of a heat dispenser (home made).